Free-Order Online Selection for k-Systems: The Bipartite Graph Model

 \subsection{Relation to Existing Models}

 We begin by noting that the free-order edge-arrival variant is exactly the \emph{free-order secretary problem} over the independence system of feasible matchings induced by \((G,\cI_A,\cI_B)\).
-Consequently, rather than analyzing this specific instance, we develop our results (and state existing ones) for the free-order model on general independence systems.
+Motivated by this viewpoint, we develop our results and state existing ones for the free-order model on general independence systems.
 Let us focus on the case when both $\cF_A$ and $\cF_B$ are matroids.
 We distinguish between different cases according to their respective matroid classes.

 \paragraph{$\cF_A$ and $\cF_B$ are both free matroids.} In this setting, the edge arrival model coincides with the bipartite matching secretary problem, for which there exists a $1/4$-competitive (polynomial-time) algorithm even in random-order~\cite{marinkovic-soto-verdugo}.
-For the agent arrival model, on there is an optimal $1/e$-competitive algorithm in random-order~\cite{kesselheim-secretary-matching}.
+For the agent arrival model, there is an optimal $1/e$-competitive algorithm in random-order~\cite{kesselheim-secretary-matching}.

 \paragraph{$\cF_A$ is a general matroid and $\cF_B$ is a free matroid.} For the specific case in which the graph $G$ itself is a matching, both the edge and the agent-arrival model coincide with the free-order matroid secretary problem, for which there exists a $1/4$-competitive algorithm~\cite[Theorem~\ref{thm:jsz-free-order-matroid}]{jaillet-soto-zenklusen-arxiv}.
 For general graphs, neither version has been studied before.
+It is worth noting that this setting corresponds to the intersection of a general matroid and a partition matroid, which inherits results from the more general case of intersecting two arbitrary matroids.